-Recycling is a simple and easy way to help the environment, but many people are unsure what materials they can recycle.
-This guide will cover the recycling pros and cons of some standard things we throw away daily.
-We’ll also talk about other means of beneficial waste disposal that you might not have been aware existed!
+Recycling is a simple and easy way to help the environment, but many people are unsure of what materials they can recycle.
+This guide will cover the recycling pros and cons of things we throw away daily, and we will also provide recycling tips and guides to recycling everyday household items.

 On the con side, recent studies show certain types of recycled plastics may release toxic metals back into our world when burned at high temperatures or melted down multiple times.
 Increases in cancer rates in some communities near large-scale recycling facilities are being investigated as possible effects of these leaked toxins.

-Glass is very abundant across the globe, so you cannot consider it an endangered species by any means.
-But when considering waste disposal, shards of broken glass do pose a hazard in landfills.
+Glass is abundant globally, so you cannot consider it an endangered species.
+But when considering waste disposal, shards of broken glass pose a hazard in landfills.

 The larger pieces could poke through trash bags and rip them open while also cutting anyone who may come near later on; however, most modern-day garbage facilities have a way to sort and manage any broken glass that makes it into their facilities.

 This means all the pros of recycling glass cancel out the cons, which is good for our environment.
 And as with other materials, you can recycle your clear or green bottles multiple times before they start losing strength and quality.

 1. It helps reduce the amount of waste in landfills.

 4. It helps create jobs in the recycling industry.